By Dr. Mercola

 Not only will this give you added fiber (which is found in the edible seeds), but it will ensure that you're not overdoing it on fructose, which is found in high levels in all types of fruit juice.
 That being said, even the whole fruit is high in sugar and should be eaten only in moderation.

-Long hailed as a libido-boosting food, these little morsels are high in zinc.
+3. Oysters — Long hailed as a libido-boosting food, these little morsels are high in zinc.
 You may naturally experience a boost in your testosterone, your libido and your sperm count as a result.
+Other foods packed with zinc include sardines, anchovies, cashews and wild-caught salmon.
+Raw pumpkin seeds are another good source but should be limited to one tablespoon a day.

 In research from Finland, scientists gave participants 15 grams of whey isolate both before and after resistance exercises.
 Muscle biopsy showed an increase in testosterone production of up to 25 percent, which was maintained for 48 hours.13